 Lemon

-Lemon juice not only quenches your thirst but can also help remove stains.
+Lemon juice can also help remove stains.
 For this method, you will need to prepare the following things.
-This method can be done whether you are at home or outside eating dishes with turmeric as one of the ingredients.
+You can use this method at home or when outside eating dishes containing turmeric.

 Steps